£0.00 0

 You can find this FOI here

-If they still refuse you need to raise a mandatory reconsideration in writing and include the foi link
+If they still refuse you need to raise a mandatory reconsideration in writing and include the FOI link

 If your child is still compulsory school age (pre end of what would be year 11) there is no need to inform the Child Benefit or Universal Credit office that you are Home Educating as all children under 16 are entitled to it (income dependent) informing them causes confusion and sometimes stops your money.